ChrisJabb21/ChrisJabb21/README.md

 - 🎓 M.S. in Cybersecurity – Robert Morris University
 - 🎓 B.A. in Liberal Arts (Bioinformatics concentration, Computer Science minor) – Saint Vincent College

 I also hold currently hold the  **CompTIA Security+** certification among others from Udemy, TryHackMe, and Coursera.

+“I’m in the top 4% globally on TryHackMe, which reflects sustained hands-on completion of security labs across networking, Linux, web, and application security fundamentals.”

 My long-term goal is to keep blending teaching, mentorship, and hands-on building — moving toward roles focused on **Web Design, Application Security, and Game Development**.